I Am... (Nas album): Cover art

-Famed photographer Danny Hastings has shot iconic cover images for Big Pun’s Capital Punishment and Raekwon’s Only Built 4 Cuban Linx, but his album art shoot for I Am... almost ended in disaster.
-In order to make the iconic mask featured on the cover, Hastings and his crew put a clay mold on his face and poked air holes so he could breathe, but he almost suffocated after clay got lodged in his nose.
+Famed photographer Danny Hastings has shot iconic cover images for Big Pun's Capital Punishment and Raekwon's Only Built 4 Cuban Linx, but his album art shoot for I Am... almost ended in disaster.
+In order to make the iconic mask featured on the cover, Hastings and his crew put a clay mold on Nas' face and poked air holes so he could breathe, but he almost suffocated after clay got lodged in his nose.

-“The funny part was that the first attempt, Nas was getting asphyxiated.
+"The funny part was that the first attempt, Nas was getting asphyxiated.
 We almost killed Nas," Hastings told MTV.com.
-“We cleaned him up, and he was like, 'Let's do it again!' […] Nas was a true sport."
+"We cleaned him up, and he was like, 'Let's do it again!' [...]
+Nas was a true sport."

 He also explained the meaning behind the cover, and how it built off of previous album art for Illmatic and It Was Written.
 "The first one, you have him being a boy, very young.
 The second was a little bit older.
 And the third one, he was a king," he continued.
 "He already conquered the world.
 He was on top of the world.
 He was doing a lot of big things.
 We came with the concept of making a King Tut sarcophagus piece."

-Reception
+Critical reception

 Yahoo!
 Music's Billy Johnson Jr. described the album's production as "somber" and described its songs as "thought-provoking, though average quality".
 Jeff Stark of Salon noted "distinct identities" for each song and wrote that it does not sound "coherent", but "as if it belongs to a scattershot demographic of subway riders".
 Franklin Soults of The Village Voice viewed that its music attempts to meet "halfway" with consumer demographics, noting that Nas' "most salient talent is finding and exploiting the middle ground".
 In his consumer guide for The Village Voice, critic Robert Christgau gave I Am... a B− rating and named it "dud of the month", indicating "a bad record whose details rarely merit further thought".
 Christgau criticized Nas' "ethos" and stated, "The question is how convincing he is, and only two themes ring true: the bad ones, revenge and money.
 His idea of narrative detail is to drop brand names like Bret Easton Ellis; his idea of morality is everybody dies".
 Craig Seymour of The Washington Post attributed its thematic inconsistency to the replacement of tracks that leaked to the Internet prior to the album's release, concluding that "Anyone with a good Web connection might wonder what a profound personal opus 'I Am' could have been".
 Miles Marshall Lewis of LA Weekly viewed that Nas "tightrope[s] the line between order and chaos, gangsterism and enlightenment" on the album, which he found to be "not a horrendous album.
 But Nas has now established a pattern of declining album quality, and that makes I Am...
 Nas' worst album".